fingerthief/WinkyMonitor/README.md

 ######Usability
 1. Double click the form to lock into place
 2. Wherever you lock the form in place is the place it will startup everytime the program loads.
+3. Right click the available updates box to install Windows Updates